Are your masters ready for streaming?

 Instantly enhance the functionality of your plug-ins and DAW with twelve different signal modification units.

-We support AAX, VST, VST3, AU and AudioSuite in both 64-bit and 32-bit versions.
-RTAS is also available as 32-bit only.
+We support AAX, VST3, AU and AudioSuite in 64-bit.

 Minimum system requirements